mui/mui-x/docs/data/introduction/support/support.md

 ## Community

+### Social media

+The MUI X community is active on both [X/Twitter](https://twitter.com/MUI_hq) and [LinkedIn](https://www.linkedin.com/company/mui/).
+These are great platforms to share what you're working on and connect with other developers.

+### Discord

 We have a [Discord Server](https://mui.com/r/discord/) to bring the MUI X community together.
 Our tools are used by thousands of developers and teams all around the world, many of whom actively engage with the community.